-The North Irish Sea Array (NISA) Offshore Wind Farm (hereafter referred to as the 'proposed development') is located off the coast of Dublin, Meath and Louth counties in Ireland.
-As part of the Environmental Impact Assessment (EIA) process, Subacoustech Environmental Ltd. have undertaken detailed underwater noise modelling and analysis in relation to marine mammals and fish.
+Dublin Array is a proposed offshore wind farm (OWF) project located on the Kish and Bray banks, approximately 10 km off the east coast of Ireland, south of Dublin city.
+As part of the Environmental Impact Assessment (EIA), Subacoustech Environmental Ltd. have undertaken detailed modelling and analysis in relation to the effect of underwater noise on marine mammals and fish during construction and operation of the Dublin Array OWF.